Paints That Make Materials Electrically Conductive

-The electroconductive paint is a surface treatment that allows different surfaces and materials that are non-conductive to become conductive.
-These two products developed by Cromas Paints fall into two categories
+The Electroconductive paint is a surface treatment that allows various surfaces that are non-conductive to become conductive.
+These two conductive products developed by Cromas Paints fall into two categories.

-• Paint with a High Electronductive Level (low resistance), made from pure Copper
+- Paint with a High Electroconductive Level (low resistance), made from pure Copper

 These products have very different characteristics which we will describe in detail below.
 Both of these products are were developed for professional use and comply with RoHS standards.

-The resistance value in Ohms that we show is only for reference and the your results will depend on many factors such as:
+The resistance value in Ohms is only for reference and the your results will depend on many factors such as:

 It is important to test the application process and the resistance of the surface in a controlled environment.
 The application with a spray gun allows the surface to be coated evenly for a greater level of conductivity.